COVID-19 advice England

 When you do need to leave your home try, wherever possible, to keep at least two metres from anyone who is not a member of your own household.

 Hygiene is also important.
 Wash your hands regularly for at least 20 seconds using soap and water; when these aren’t readily available, use a hand sanitiser gel instead.

 The Government recommends that you consider some form of facial covering for short periods when entering confined spaces.
 Wearing a face mask or face covering is mandatory in shops, stations, post offices, banks and supermarkets.
 Face masks are also mandatory on public transport.
 Read more about when to wear face coverings and how to make your own.

 Face coverings should not be used in place of physical distancing and good hygiene.

 You should self-isolate if you or somebody else in your household develops symptoms of coronavirus.
 This means not leaving your home for any reason and not having visitors, unless it’s for essential medical care.
 If you have symptoms of COVID-19 however mild, you must self-isolate for at least 10 days from when your symptoms started.
 You should arrange to have a test to see if you have COVID-19 – go to the testing website to arrange.
 Do not go to a GP surgery, pharmacy or hospital.

 You’ll need to arrange for food and essential supplies to be delivered and these should be left at your door to minimise contact with the delivery person.

 Read the Gov UK guidance on self-isolating.

 Staying safe at work

-Read the latest guidance for employers and employees to keep safe in the workplace during the coronavirus (COVID-19) pandemic and information for staff who've been shielding and are returning to work in the NHS.
+Read the latest guidance for employers and employees to keep safe in the workplace during the coronavirus (COVID-19) pandemic.

 Check out our dedicated resources about COVID-19 - employment and work.